javamultiplex/GIDS2023/README.md

    3. Fitness functions - *An architectural fitness function provides an objective integrity assesement of some architectureal characteristic(s).*
       - Triggered - *Pre Production*
       - Continious - *Post Production*

+### Spring Apps at Scale - from 0 to 5B to 100B+ Requests
+   1. [Azure Spring Apps](https://azure.microsoft.com/en-au/products/spring-apps/) - *Build and deploy Spring Boot applications with a fully managed service from Microsoft and VMware.*
+   2. Spring Cache
+   3. Reactive Spring
+   4. Spring Native - GraalVM

 ### Decomposition Patterns
    1. Identify and size logical components - *The larger the component the more coupled it is from rest of the system*